 - What happens when a common law partner dies without a will?

-What does a common law relationship mean in Ontario?
+What is a common law relationship in Ontario?

 A conjugal relationship means that the couple shares a home, finances, friend groups, and an emotional and sexual relationship.
 This prevents long-term housemates from being considered common law spouses in the eyes of Ontario law.